Userway menu

 Hernias are caused by weakened muscles, which may exist since birth or develop over time from repeated strain on the abdominal muscles.
 Obesity and pregnancy can weaken abdominal muscles by stretching the tissues.
 Muscle weakness also develops due to exertion from physical activity, frequent coughing, and straining due to constipation.
 Hiatal hernias may arise from the weakening of the diaphragm caused by age or pressure.

-Dr. Sammy Eghbalieh is the hernia surgeon who treats hiatal hernia, umbilical hernia and inguinal hernia in Los Angeles
+Dr. Babak Bobby Eghbalieh is the colo rectal surgeon who treats colon cancer, bowel cancer and rectal cancer in Los Angeles

 Babak (Bobby) Eghbalieh, MD, FACS